python-streamz/streamz/docs/source/collections.rst

 ``json.loads`` to parse into dictionaries.

-To reduce overhead we first batch our records up into 100-line batches and turn this into a StreamingBatch object.
-We provide our StreamingBatch object an example element that it will use to help it determine metadata.
+To reduce overhead we first batch our records up into 100-line batches and turn this into a Batch object.
+We provide our Batch object an example element that it will use to help it determine metadata.

 .. code-block:: python